 When I first heard about Super Hexagon, I didn’t quite get it, based on trailers and reviews since I lacked an iOS device.
 Then it came out on PC, figured I could spare the €2.99 so I picked it up, and what I pretty much instantly found was that Terry Cavanagh’s Super Hexagon is one of the most addictive games I’d played in quite a while.
 Now Android gamers can finally enjoy it too!

-Super Hexagon is available for PC (Steam), iOS (iTunes) and last but not least, Android (Google Play).
-Not convinced that it’s worth your time?
-Alright, here’s a link to Thomas Faust’s PC review.
-Convinced now?
+Super Hexagon is available on Steam, iTunes, and last but not least, Google Play).
+Not convinced of its worth?
+Here’s a link to Thomas Faust’s PC review.
+Convinced?
 Good, then go climb those leaderboards!